mattriley/agile-avatars/README.md

 - __No alternative that more closely matches the need exists__\
 According to [this issue](https://github.com/blueimp/JavaScript-MD5/issues/26), the original use case was to hash email addresses for Gravatar.

-- __No alternative with fewer dependencies exists__\
-blueimp-md5 has zero dependencies.

 ### ❖ lodash